ankit-jn/terraform-aws-cognito/README.md

 ## ARJ-Stack: AWS Cognito Terraform module

-A Terraform module for configuring Cognito user Pool
+A Terraform module for configuring Cognito UserPool/Identity Pool

 ### Resources
 This module features the following components to be provisioned: